ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/109_loop.md

 ## loop(Algos) : string

 Enumerate assets or algos for training their parameters or rules separately.
-The **loop** function gets many pointers, such as asset or algo names, as arguments.
+The **loop** function gets many strings, such as asset or algo names, as arguments.
 In \[Test\] and \[Trade\] mode it returns the first pointer on the first call, the next pointer on the next call and so on.
 It returns **0** after the last pointer of its arguments.
 In \[Train\] mode it returns the first pointer in the first component training cycle, the next one in the next cycle and so on.
 Component training cycles end after the last pointer.
 Alternatively the single [Assets](020_Included_Scripts.md) or [Algos](020_Included_Scripts.md) pointer can be given for enumerating asset or algo names.

 ## of(string Name1, string Name2, ... ) : string

+## of(int N1, int N2, ... ) : intptr\_t

 ## of(Assets) : string